enerqi/user.js/README.md

 * Keep your browser updated!
 If you check [Firefox's security advisories][10], you'll see that pretty much every new version of Firefox contains some security updates.
 If you don't keep your browser updated, you've already lost the game.
 * Disable all unnecessary extensions and plugins!
 * Create different [profiles][15] for different purposes
+* Change the Firefox's built-in tracking protection to use the [strict list](https://support.mozilla.org/en-US/kb/tracking-protection-pbm?as=u#w_change-your-block-list)
+* Change the timezone for Firefox by using the ```TZ``` environment variable (see [here](https://wiki.archlinux.org/index.php/Firefox_privacy#Change_browser_time_zone)) to reduce it's value in browser fingerprinting
+* Completely block unencrypted communications using the `HTTPS Everywhere` toolbar button > `Block all unencrypted requests`.
+This will break websites where HTTPS is not available.

 ### Add-ons